 A wireless router has one job — to provide a signal that the “clients” (i.e., laptops, smartphones, tablets, etc.) can pick up within a reasonable distance.
+That is true of the best home router.
 And for that signal to be stable and consistent.
 By its very nature, the signal pattern of a wireless router’s antenna(s) tends to be omni-directional.
 This is generally OK, but you do get “dead” zones as a result, along with a limited signal strength in those areas where the wireless signal has reached its limit.

 So while I’ve been pleased with my D-Link DIR-655 these last few years, I like the idea of not having to be concerned with “where” I am in my home when it comes to receiving a signal.
 Hence, my retiring the 655 in favor of the 645 — the D-Link Whole-Home Router 1000 DIR-645, to be exact.

 The first thing you’ll notice is that the D-Link Whole-Home Router 1000 DIR-645 doesn’t look like a conventional router — it’s more of a vertical tube, instead of a rectangular block.
 And there’s no visible antennas either.
 The DIR-645 is designed to “beam” signals so that every area within its range gets a WiFi signal (there’s a six element beam forming antenna for the up to 300 Mbps speed).
 And one that’s not just above-average, but a whole lot better than that average for high-definition streaming because it’s designed to “track” the devices in use and keep them saturated with signal.
 So while the setup procedures are similar to that of routers in general, it’s the positioning that requires some thought.
 We’ll get there in a bit.